ASK A LAWYER IN THE LIBRARY EVERY WEDNESDAY - CLICK HERE FOR INFORMATION

 MICPEL continuing legal education books that are accompanied by audiotapes or CDs are labeled.
 Titles with audio can be found in the catalog by searching with the keyword: audio.
 The audio collection is shelved separately.

 UNITED STATES COLLECTION

-Includes the United States Code, the Virginia and D.C. codes in print, federal and regional reporters, legal encyclopedias and law texts.
+Includes the United States Code, federal and regional reporters, legal encyclopedias and law texts.